-The two drugs have different chemical components, and work differently in the brain.
+The two drugs have different chemical components and work differently in the brain.
 Xanax slows the central nervous system to reduce anxiety.
-Zoloft blocks reuptake of serotonin, causing an artificial calming effect.
+Zoloft blocks the reuptake of serotonin, causing an artificial calming effect.

-Both drugs are prone to dependence/addiction and neither should be abruptly stopped but slowly tapered to allow the central nervous system and neurochemistry to normalize.
+Both drugs are prone to dependence/addiction and neither should be abruptly stopped.
+For safe Zoloft withdrawal, the drug must be slowly tapered to allow the central nervous system and neurochemistry to normalize.
+(2)

 Is Zoloft a Controlled Substance?